silvacms/documentation/source/contents/base.rst

        # Do what ever you want with blog
        notify(ObjectCreatedEvent(blog))

-And on your content you need to use the directive ``silvaconf.factory`` (in the content class):
+On your content you need to use the directive ``silvaconf.factory`` (in the content class) in order to declare your custom factory:

 .. code-block:: python

    silvaconf.factory('manage_addBlog')

-You can define a factory which is a ZMI add form, declare it on your content *before* the real Python factory, and use the directive ``silvaconf.zmi_addable`` (in the content class) to make your content addable from ZMI:
+If you define a factory that is a ZMI add form, declare it on your content *before* the real Python factory, and use the directive ``silvaconf.zmi_addable`` (in the content class) to make your content addable from ZMI: